What is hepatitis C?

 HEP C and HIV TOGETHER

-Because HIV and HCV can be spread by contact with infected blood, many people are "infected" with both viruses.
+Because HIV and HCV can spread through contact with infected blood, many people are "infected" with two viruses.
 HIV increases liver damage caused by HCV.
-The Co-infected people are more likely to have liver problems related to the use of anti-HIV HAART, but your health care provider can choose the drug that is more easily metabolized by the liver.
+Co-infected people are more likely to have liver problems related to the use of anti-HIV ART, but your healthcare provider may choose the drug that is more easily metabolized by the liver.

 - People with both infections are more likely to have severe side effects.
 Depression is a symptom of HCV.
-This can cause the loss of medication doses (poor adherence, seeFact Sheet 405) And problems related to cognitive impairment (seeFact Sheet 505.)
+This can cause loss of doses of medications (poor adherence, see Fact Sheet 405) and problems related to cognitive difficulty (see Fact Sheet 505.)

-- If someone meets the guidelines for HIV treatment HIV should be treated first.
-Leaving HIV untreated for a six to twelve month window can cause serious consequences.
+- If someone meets the guidelines for the treatment of HIV by HIV they should be treated first.
+Leaving untreated HIV for a window of six to twelve months can have serious consequences.

 - However, sometimes HCV should be treated first.
-If HIV need not be further treated (if CD4 cell count is high enough and HIV viral load is low enough), it is a good idea to treat HCV first.
-Then the liver may be better able to deal with antiretrovirals.
+If HIV does not need to be treated yet (if the CD4 cell count is high enough and HIV viral load is low enough), it is a good idea to treat HCV first.
+So the liver may be in a better position to deal with antiretrovirals.

 - Some HIV medications should be avoided during HCV treatment.
 Do not use didanosine (ddI) with RBV.
 Avoiding retrovir (AZT) during HCV treatment because it increases the risk of anemia.
 If you are infected, make sure that your health care provider knows how to treat both diseases.

 I have been keeping this blog, almost without help, since the year 2000! we are at the end of 2019